 - Brass gate valve is relatively cheaper than a brass ball valve with similar specifications.

-- Due to high probability of corrosion, brass gate valves are less durable.
+- Due to the high probability of corrosion, brass gate valves are less durable.

 - Because of the handle’s need for a 90degrees turn, the brass ball valve requires more installation space than the alternative.